← Back to Stories

 2026·3 min read

 Owen breathed quietly, watching the distant green hills.
-His long hair caught the fine drops, and he didn't notice the drizzle until moisture traced a slow line down his forehead, carrying the coolness and freshness of that evening.
-He had stood here like this with his father once, on this same spot, at this same hour, in summer, both watching the sun go down in silence, glancing at each other now and then.
-He wiped his forehead and looked at his wet hand.
+His long hair had been drinking in the fine mist, which was why he hadn't noticed the drizzle until the moisture began to trace a slow line down his forehead — cool and clean in that last hour before dark.
+He'd once stood here with his father, this same spot, this same time of day, a summer evening, and they'd watched the sun go down in silence, exchanging only the occasional glance.
+He wiped his brow and looked at his damp hand.

-The same fingers, the same skin, just without the calluses that come from working the earth.
+The same fingers, the same skin — only without the calluses earned from the earth.

 "Owen, dinner's ready.
-Your favourite," he heard, right in his ear.
+Just the way you like it," a voice said, right in his ear.

-"Forgot to take the earring out again," the man said under his breath, more to himself than anyone.
-But the microphone caught it anyway, even through the wind.
+"Forgot to take the earring off again," he murmured, more to himself than anyone else.
+The microphone caught it despite the wind.

-Owen wasn't angry, at least not at the assistant.
-The sun had nearly set, and he was sorry to let go of that feeling, the one he could never name but always recognised.
+Owen wasn't angry — not at the assistant, at least.
+The sun had nearly set, and he was loath to let go of whatever this feeling was.
+He'd never found a name for it, but he always recognized it when it came.

-The corners of the man's mouth shifted into the faintest smile.
+The corners of his mouth twitched into a ghost of a smile.

-Walking back to the house in the dark, Owen sighed and, after a moment, spoke to the earring.
+Walking back to the house in the dark, Owen let out a heavy sigh.
+After a moment's hesitation, he spoke to the earring.

-A faint rectangle of light opened in the air before him, an old recording, grainy and warm in colour, shot handheld.
-On the screen was the same hill, the same grass, only brighter, summer grass, and his father stood in exactly the spot where Owen himself had been standing moments ago, younger than Owen remembered him.
+A faint rectangle of light unfolded in the air before him — an old recording, grainy and warm in color, handheld.
+The same hill, the same summer grass, only lighter — and his father standing in exactly the spot where Owen himself had just been standing.
+Younger than Owen had ever known him.

 "You've been out here an hour."

-"You know," his father said, not turning around, "I have this feeling we're going to have a son."
+"You know," his father said, without turning around, "I have this feeling we're going to have a son."

-His mother said nothing for a moment, and in that silence you could hear the grass moving in the wind.
+His mother was silent.
+In that silence you could hear the grass swaying in the wind.

 "I don't know.
-I'm just standing here and I can feel it, like he's already somewhere nearby, already waiting."
+I'm just standing here and I feel like he's already somewhere close.
+Waiting."

-Owen stood at the door and didn't go in, listening to the insects in the grass.
+Owen stood at the threshold and didn't go in, listening to the insects chirping in the grass.
 He thought about the recording.
-The same place, the same time of day.
+The same place.
+The same time of day.

 "Thank you," he said to the assistant.